edyp/tools/README.md

 # tools
-Different tools that rose along my carrier
+Different tools that I've created during my carrier.

+* remove10.py
+Removes 10 first characters from evry line in a file.